stevemonaco/AvaloniaDemos/README.md

 # AvaloniaDemos
-Collection of small demos written in C# / Avalonia
+Collection of unofficial small demos written in C# / Avalonia.
+Not associated with AvaloniaUI.

 Please check the Readme in each project folder for specific details.